 Absences from class will be excused for compelling reasons, such as sports competitions or illness with appropriate documentation from the Athletic Dept or Gannett.
-A small number of absences for personal reasons such as interview travel.
-Classes immediately before University breaks are not optional.
+A small number of absences for personal reasons such as interview travel are acceptable.
+We follow the official Cornell academic calendar; classes immediately before University breaks are not optional.
 If you will not be able to make it to class, use this form to notify course staff.
 You must notify us before class or explain why you were unable to do so.

 Book: d3.js in Action by Elijah Meeks.
 Not required, but a good resource, and very close to my approach to teaching d3.